MrArkasia/Bank-account-kata-full-stack/README.md

 # Bank-account-kata-full-stack

 This project is a kata made with TDD method.
-The program simulates a bank account.
+The program simulates a bank accounts.

 ## Getting Started